Bizarre sea creatures like ‘baby dragons and cheeseburgers’ caught by fisherman

 Queensland man Alex Tan was dumfounded when he came across the remains while walking on Maroochydore Beach on the Sunshine Coast, about 63 miles north of Brisbane in March.

-He said he came across creature not long after floods hit the area.
+He said he came across the creature not long after floods hit the area.

 “I’ve stumbled across something weird,” he said to the camera in an Instagram post.
 “This is like one of those things you see when people claim they’ve found aliens.”